 - Hook-and-loop closures at the wrists.

 And MagnaReady sells pants for wheelchair users with the following features:

 - Lengthened back rise and shortened front rise.

 - 3 pull loops at waistband sides and back to aid in dressing.

 - Elastic back waistband provides comfort and improved fit.

-IZ Adaptive sells clothing for wheelchair users, designed with the following features:
+IZ Adaptive sells clothing for wheelchair users, designed with these features:

 - Tops snap shut in the back to eliminate arm lifting.
-Alternatively, you can leave the snaps shut and pull them on over your head.
+Alternatively, leave the snaps shut and pull it over your head.

-- Coats and capes follow the line of the seated body to eliminate bunching in the front and back and the need to tuck fabric at the sides.
+- Coats and capes that eliminate bunching in the front and back and the need to tuck fabric at the sides.

 Seven7’s stretch denim jeans have magnetic and hook and loop closures instead of traditional buttons or zippers, with no rear pockets and minimal rear seaming.
 Additionally, they sell jeans with faux fly front with two hook and loop waist closures, along with a higher rise elastic waistband.